nagano564/embedded-dossier/README.md

  1. Set up firefox as your default browser.
 We will be opening the salesforce developer through the terminal.
 There is some issues logging into the dossier after it's embedded with chrome so we will be using firefox.

- 2. Must be using Microstrategy 2020 V2.
+ 2. Must use Microstrategy 2020 V2 sdk.
 At the time of creating this github this is the lastest release.
 I would recommend using the latest  MicroStrategy Version and embedding sdk

  3. Download SF CLI: https://developer.salesforce.com/tools/sfdxcli
  - After installing run command `sfdx update` to confirm installation and upgrading to latest release